JanssenProject/home/README.md

 2. Highly Available: IAM is mission critical--many applications may depend on it.
 Leveraging cloud native design is helpful.
 But robustness is a fundamental consideration at all phases of development.

 3. Highly Flexible: Open source gives you the freedom to modify the code.
 But having your own fork of the code might make it hard to upgrade--you'll have to merge changes.
 Janssen provides standard interfaces that make it possible to implement custom business logic in an upgrade-friendly manner.

+# History

+The initial code was ported by [Gluu](https://gluu.org), based on the latest version of it's IAM platform.
+Gluu launched in 2009 with the goal of creating an enterprise-grade open source distribution of IAM components, some of which they wrote, some of which they adopted from existing projects.
+In 2012, Gluu started work on an oxAuth Authorization Server to implement OpenID Connect, which they saw as a promising next-generation replacement for SAML.
+This project was called [oxAuth](https://github.com/GluuFederation/oxauth), and over time, became the core component of the Gluu Server.
+Gluu has submitted many [self-certifications](https://openid.net/certification) at the [OpenID Foundation](https://openid.net).
+Today, it is considered one of the most comprehensive OpenID Connect Providers.

+In 2020, Gluu decided to democratize the governance of the oxAuth project.
+The name of the project was changed from oxAuth to Janssen, to avoid any potential trademark issues.
+There were several reasons why Gluu decided to move the project.
+First, Gluu management wanted to signal to the community that Gluu would always be open source.
+Second, Gluu felt that a collaboration with the Linux Foundation would help build a larger ecosystem.
+Finally, Gluu felt that inviting other organizations to collaborate on the TSC would result in better code and more innovation.

+# Why the name Janssen?

+Pigeons (or doves if you like...) are universally regarded as a symbol of peace.
+But they are also fast.
+Powered by a handful of seeds, a well trained racing pigeon can fly 1000 kilometers in a day.
+The Janssen brothers of Arendonk in Belgium bred the world's fastest family of racing pigeons.
+Complex open source infrastructure, like breeding, requires incremental improvement.
+Janssen racing pigeons revolutionized the sport.
+The Janssen Project seeks to revolutionize identity and access management.

 # Projects